 The Lipscomb campus is private property.
-The main campus consists of approximately 65 acres located approximately five miles south of downtown Nashville at One University Park Drive, Nashville, Tennessee.
-Lipscomb's main campus has a total population of approximately 4,667 students.
-Of this number, over 3,006 are undergraduate students and 1,661 are graduate students, including over 1,450 campus residents.
-Additionally, Lipscomb employs approximately 1,694 people, which includes all full and part-time faculty and staff.
+The main campus consists of approximately 65 acres located about five miles south of downtown Nashville at One University Park Drive, Nashville, Tennessee.
+Lipscomb's main campus has a total population of approximately 6,000 students, faculty and staff.
+Of this number, over 4,800 are undergraduate or graduate students, including over 1,450 campus residents.
+Lipscomb employs approximately 1,150 people, which includes all full and part-time faculty and staff.
 Access to the Lipscomb campus is generally unrestricted for Lipscomb students, faculty, staff, their guests and others with legitimate reasons to be on the property.
 Campus residence halls are, however, restricted to occupants and their authorized guests.

-As of the date of this report, Lipscomb's campus includes leased property located at 147 4th Avenue North, Nashville, and Stokes Middle School, Nashville, 3701 Belmont Boulevard, Nashville.
-It also includes owned property located at Lipscomb Academy Lower School, 4517

-Granny White Pike, Nashville, Lipscomb Academy Upper School, 3901 Granny White Pike, Nashville, Lipscomb Academy Athletic Complex, 1027 Caldwell Lane, Nashville, Lipscomb Academy Soccer Fields, 3915 Franklin Pike, Nashville, and Longview Mansion, 811 Caldwell Lane, Nashville.
+In addition to the main university campus, Lipscomb's larger campus also includes leased property located at 147 4th Avenue North, Nashville, known as Spark; Stokes Middle School, 3701 Belmont Boulevard, Nashville; and Cofer's Chapel, 3915 Franklin Pike, Nashville.
+It also includes owned property located at Lipscomb Academy Lower School, 4517 Granny White Pike, Nashville; Lipscomb Academy Upper School, 3901 Granny White Pike, Nashville; Lipscomb Academy Athletic Complex, 1027 Caldwell Lane, Nashville; and Longview Mansion, 811 Caldwell Lane, Nashville.
 Lipscomb previously maintained a campus at Lipscomb University - Austin Center, which included owned property located at 7640 Guadalupe Street, Austin, Texas, and which Lipscomb sold as of August 3, 2023.
-Lipscomb leases certain space for study abroad programs in London, England, and owns certain space in Florence, Italy for a study abroad program.
-Lipscomb also utilizes certain space for a study abroad program in Vienna, Austria.
+Lipscomb also previously leased space at 3252 Aspen Grove Drive, Suite #9, Franklin, Tennessee, which expired as of July 31, 2022.
+Lipscomb also leases space for study abroad programs in London, England and Vienna, Austria, and owns space for study abroad programs in Florence, Italy.

-The Department of Security officers routinely patrol campus grounds and buildings via foot patrol, golf cart or marked vehicles providing officers with quick and easy access to campus facilities.
+Lipscomb University Department of Security officers routinely patrol campus grounds and buildings via foot patrol, golf cart or marked vehicles providing officers with quick and easy access to campus facilities.
 The campus is well lit at night, and buildings and classrooms are locked based on a daily schedule.
-Security and Safety officers conduct building checks on a regular basis.
+Lipscomb University Department of Security officers conduct building checks on a regular basis.

 Access control systems are utilized in Lipscomb residence halls as well as various other buildings across campus.
 Emergency telephones are strategically located throughout the campus.
-Persons deemed without legitimate reasons to be on campus are considered to be trespassers and are reported to local law enforcement for arrest if they do not leave when properly requested to do so.
+Persons deemed without legitimate reasons to be on campus are considered trespassers and are reported to local law enforcement for arrest if they do not leave when properly requested to do so.

-All members of the Lipscomb community are encouraged to report to Lipscomb's Service Operations Department or the Department of Security any conditions of University facilities or grounds that, if not addressed, could compromise the security or safety of the Lipscomb community.
+All members of the Lipscomb community are encouraged to report to Lipscomb's Service Operations Department or Lipscomb University Department of Security any conditions of University facilities or grounds that, if not addressed, could compromise one's security or safety.
 Needed repairs are prioritized and completed according to the level of risk to people and property.

-Department of Security
+Lipscomb University Department of Security